 The manufacturer shall provide information regarding the installation options that will be employed for the individual components that comprise the sensing system.
 These options shall include, but are not limited to, the location of the component in/on the vehicle, the material(s) surrounding the component, the dimensioning and geometry of the material surrounding the component, and the surface finish of the materials surrounding the component, once installed in the vehicle.
 The information shall also include installation specifications that are critical to the system's performance, e.g. tolerances on installation angle.
 Changes to the individual components of the sensing system, or the installation options, shall be notified to the Type Approval Authority and be subject to further assessment.

 - 2.11.10.
-The system behaviour during a MRM. - 2.11.11.
-The system behaviour during a severe failure MRM. - 2.11.12.
+The system behaviour during a MRM. - 2.11.12.
 The system behaviour during an EM. - 2.12.
-Data Storage System for Automated Driving (DSSAD)3 - 2.12.1.
+Data Storage System for Automated Driving $(DSSAD)^{4}$ - 2.12.1.
 Any vehicle with an automated driving function such as ALKS must be equipped with a DSSAD which must fulfil the requirements as specified in [Regulation X or Annex X of this Regulation].

 2.13.
-Cyber security4
+Cyber security5